JarateKing/dicestats/examples/readme.md

 This example demonstrates the probabilistic diceroller.
 This operates similarly to the raw diceroller, except that instead of directly calculating all probabilities it runs many simulations to approximate the probability distribution.
 The big benefit of this is that raw dice can quickly become too large to calculate efficiently or store in memory, but an individual roll (even repeated hundreds of thousands of times) can be done.

 The big difference here is that we need to call `diceroll.simulate` to generate our probability distribution.
 This requires a conversion function (to turn lists of dice rolled into a single value) and a number of simulations to run (higher is better, but slower).

+## neumann.py

+This demonstrates John von Neumann's method of getting fair results from an unfair coin.
+The exact method is to flip the coin twice and use the first result if the two results differ, otherwise try again.

+In particular this example shows a way to preserve order with the raw diceroller.
+We use a label on each individual die roll in order to keep them ordered the way we want them.